syncfusion/blazor-docs/src/calendars/daterangepicker/native-events.md

 | onmousemove | onmouseover | onmouseout | onmousedown | onmouseup |
 | ondblclick | onkeydown | onkeyup | onkeypress |
 | ontouchend | onfocusin | onmouseup | ontouchstart |

+> You can refer to our [Blazor Date Range Picker](https://www.syncfusion.com/blazor-components/blazor-daterangepicker) feature tour page for its groundbreaking feature representations.
+You can also explore our [Blazor Date Range Picker example](https://blazor.syncfusion.com/demos/daterangepicker/default-functionalities?theme=bootstrap4) to understand how to present and manipulate data.